t-rocroi/tttAI/README.md

 building a TicTacToe AI, then morphing it into a Connect4 AI

 ### Running
-Run `python ttt.py` at the command line
+Run `python ttt.py` at the command line.
+This is tested on Python 3.7.2.

 ### Basics and Input
 This will create a Command Line tic-tac-toe game.
 THe human plays 'X' and inputs moves as coordinates, i.e. `0, 0` or `1, 2`.
 The board is a grid (0, 2) x (0, 2).
 When entering moves, spaces can be added between the coordinates and the comma, but they need to be comma separated.